alvaro-j/buylist-project/README.md

 ### What I learned📝

-- Use <b>placeholder attribute</b> to specifies a short hint that describes the expected value of the input field.
+- Use <strong>placeholder attribute</strong> to specifies a short hint that describes the expected value of the input field.
 ```html
 <input type="text" id="input" placeholder="Produto">
 ```